Theory of quantum system certification: a tutorial: Quantum processes

 \begin{block}{Cross-entropy difference} Ref.~\cite{BoiIsaSme16} introduced the \emph{cross-entropy difference} as a performance measure in sampling tasks

-where $p_\text{uni}$ is the uniform distribution.
+where $p_\mathrm{uni}$ is the uniform distribution.
 The cross-entropy difference, thus, measures the excess in cross-entropy that $q$ has with $p$ beyond the uniform distribution.

-In the previous box we have argued that for Haar-random unitaries the corresponding measurement densities $p_U$ are generically of Porter-Thomas shape.
+In the previous box we argue that for Haar-random unitaries the corresponding measurement densities $p_U$ are generically of Porter-Thomas shape.
 The motivation of the cross-entropy difference is highly relying on this observation.
-By definition we have that $\dxe(p_\text{uni}, p) = 0$ for any $p$.
-If $p$ is of Porter-Thomas shape, \eqref{ex:porter-thomas:hxpp} and \eqref{ex:porter-thomas:hxup} show that $\dxe(p, p) = 1$.
+By definition, we have that $\dxe(p_\mathrm{uni}, p) = 0$ for any $p$.
+If $p$ is of Porter-Thomas shape, Eqs.~\eqref{ex:porter-thomas:hxpp} and \eqref{ex:porter-thomas:hxup} show that $\dxe(p, p) = 1$.
 Note however that there still exist probability distributions that score even higher in cross-entropy difference than $p$ itself. \end{block}